Grilled Bacon Wrapped Shrimp

 Simply follow these 4 easy steps to make this mouthwatering recipe!

 - Precook the bacon.
-Preheat the oven to 400°F. Cut the bacon slices in half and place them on a wire rack on top of a foil lined baking sheet.
+Preheat the oven to 400°F. Cut the bacon slices in half and place them on a wire rack on top of an aluminum foil lined baking sheet.
 This will help the bacon cook evenly and make clean up a breeze!
 Place the bacon in the oven and cook for 10 minutes.
 Remove from the oven, transfer the bacon slices to a paper towel lined plate and allow the bacon to cool.

 - Prepare the shrimp.
 In a medium bowl, combine melted butter, paprika, cayenne pepper, salt and pepper.
 Add jumbo shrimp to the seasoned butter in the bowl and toss to coat.

 - Bacon wrap the shrimp.
 One at a time, remove the shrimp from the seasoned butter and wrap a half slice of bacon around each shrimp.
-Use a skewer or toothpick (see note below) to secure the bacon around the shrimp.
+Use a skewer or toothpick (see note below) to secure the piece of bacon around the shrimp.
 Heat the seasoned butter that remains in the bowl until boiling.
 I heated mine in the microwave for 2 minutes.
 But you can also place it in a pot on the stove over high heat to bring to a boil.
 This will kill any bacteria from the raw shrimp and allow you to reuse the butter as a sauce later in the recipe.

 - Note: If using wooden toothpicks or skewers, always be sure to soak them in water for at least 20 minutes before using them in this recipe.
 This will prevent them from catching fire on the grill.